elprofehp/pagefordummies/README.md

 # pagefordummies
 This is a initial page for learn php with heroku.
+Let's go!